 David lives in Sydney.

-Kanafani is Türk Telekom Group’s CEO and member of Türk Telekom’s Board of Directors.
+Hakam Kanafani is a member of Turk Telekom’s Board of Directors and Chief Advisor to the Chairman.
 He serves on the boards of Türk Telekom Group’s broadband communications unit “TTNET” and mobile communications unit “AVEA”; and also as Chairman of the Board of Directors for Türk Telekom Group subsidiaries: Pantel International Group, Argela, AssisTT, Innova and Sebit.
 Before that he was the Chief Business Development and Synergy Officer for Oger Telecom.

 Previously he was the CEO of JAWWAL, Palestine’s first private cellular network.
 Kanafani started his career at NASA, Goddard Space flight center.
 Kanafani is a University Trustee Scholar and holds Beta Gamma Sigma honors from the USA.
 He graduated from the University of Maryland, College Park.
 He was a founding member of Young Global Leaders and Young Arab Leader.
 He is a Member of the Board of Directors for SAMENA, ETNO and GSMA.
 Kanafani is in GTB’s Power100 list for Telco executives worldwide and named Best CEO for Investor Relations in the Turkish stock exchange market in 2012.